 Nebraska Revised Statutes (Neb.
 Rev. Stat.) § 46-701 through § 46-756 is known as the Nebraska Ground Water Management and Protection Act (NGMPA).
 In the declaration of intent and purpose, the Nebraska Legislature granted legal authority to the Natural Resources Districts (NRDs) to regulate certain activities that contribute to groundwater depletion.
-The Papio-Missouri River Natural Resources District (District) established its first Groundwater Management Rules and Regulations in November 6, 1975, for the orderly implementation of the statutes.
-The Groundwater Management Rules and Regulations were amended in July 9, 2009, November 13, 2014, and December 11, 2014.
+The Papio-Missouri River Natural Resources District (District) established its first Groundwater Management Plan in November 6, 1975, for the orderly implementation of the statutes.
+The Groundwater Management Plan was amended in July 9, 2009, November 13, 2014, and December 11, 2014.
+The plan was completely rewritten in 2017 and reapproved on March 1, 2018.
+The purposes of the Rules and Regulations as adopted and set forth herein are to stabilize, reduce, and prevent the increase or spread of groundwater contamination and/or the prevention of groundwater storage depletion.
+By adopting these Rules and Regulations, the Board of Directors of the District endeavors to meet the goal of water sustainability as (1) described in the Groundwater Management Plan, (2) as defined by the Nebraska Natural Resources Commission, and (3) as refined from input provided by local stakeholders during development of the plan.
+The definition in the plan is, "water use is sustainable when it promotes healthy watersheds and aquifers, improves water quality, protects water supplies through Best Management Practices (BMPs), and manages surface and groundwater resources conjunctively to protect the ability of future generations to meet their needs."